pradeep00099/bgcolor/README.md

-# bgcolor
+# background-generator
-This is a big color generator website project
+Fun project with JavaScript